 When Cuba’s armed presence in Angola became known to President Gerald Ford in late November 1975, Secretary of State Henry Kissinger immediately announced America’s disapproval and put (financial?) pressure on Barbados to bar Cubana de Aviación from refuelling at Seawell for their Cuba to Africa “tourist” flights.
 On 17th December 1975 Barbados was forced to withdraw Cubana de Aviació’s landing rights for the flights to Africa.

-The Cubans then set-up transatlantic flights from Holguin, at the eastern end of Cuba, to the island of Sal, in Cape Verde.
+The Cubans then adjusted the Operation Carlota flight plan and set-up transatlantic flights from Holguin, at the eastern end of Cuba, to the island of Sal, in Cape Verde.

 An intermediate solution, of making a stop in Guyana, did not work out for two reasons:

 - Texaco, which held the fuel contract in Guyana, refused to sell Cubana de Aviación fuel.
 Cuba tried to resolve this by sending a shipload of avgas to Guyana, but through some “incomprehensible accident” the fuel was contaminated with water and dirt!

 Later by adding four extra fuel tanks to the aircraft cabin it was then possible to fly non-stop from Holguin in Cuba to Brazzaville in the Congo then onto Luanda.

 The Washington Post on 10th -12th January 1977 serialised Colombian author Gabriel Garcia Marquez story on Cuba’s intervention in Angola which fills-in some of the detail about those early 50 hour flights from Cuba to Angola with a refuelling stop at Seawell.